sm-g/ByValue/README.md

     // here you should return values, which will be used in Equals() and GetHashCode() protected override IEnumerable<object> Reflect()
     {
-        yield return AddressLines.ByValue(Ordering.Strict); // be default collections compared with not strcit ordering yield return City.ToUpperInvariant(); // use can transform object's properties when return them yield return PostalCode;
+        // by default collections compared with not strcit ordering yield return AddressLines.ByValue(Ordering.Strict);

+        // you can transform object's properties when return them yield return City.ToUpperInvariant();

+        yield return PostalCode;
     }
 }